darrenldl/docfd/README.md

         - Docfd tries to use `$VISUAL` first, if that fails then Docfd tries `$EDITOR`
 - Switch to single file view
     - `Tab`
-- Switch to `Require content` mode
-    - `?`

-`Require content` mode
-- Required content field is active in this mode
-- `Enter` to confirm file content requirements and exit the mode

 </details>